aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/protection-and-unprotection/workbook-protection/_index.md

 **![protect and unprotect workbook structure](protect-and-unprotect-workbook-structure.png)**

 1. Click **Review > Protect Workbook**.
-1. Enter a password in **the Password box**.
+2. Enter a password in **the Password box**.
-1. Select **OK**, re-enter the password to confirm it, and then select **OK** again.
+3. Select **OK**, re‑enter the password to confirm it, and then select **OK** again.

 ## **Protect Workbook Structure Using Aspose.Cells for C++**
-Only need the following simple lines of code to implement protecting workbook structure of Excel files.
+You only need the following simple lines of code to implement protecting the workbook structure of Excel files.

 ```c++
 #include <iostream>